 Finally, 5280 week has arrived!
-You, along with your friends and spouse, are off to hit the hot spots in Lodo/LoHi and then, as you near home, group consensus is to get a cocktail to wrap up the evening in Cherry Creek at Elway’s or perhaps by Park Meadows Mall at Perry’s Steakhouse & Grille.
-You typically would enjoy yourself at this annual gathering; however, you notice you are consumed by worry thoughts, you are irritable with your spouse, and you have difficulty focusing on the group conversation.
+You, along with your friends and/or partner, are off to hit the hot spots in Lodo/LoHi and then, as you near home, group consensus is to get a cocktail or maybe dessert at one of your favorite stomping grounds before the night is over.
+You typically would enjoy yourself at such a gathering; however, you notice you are consumed by worry thoughts, you are irritable with your friends or partner, and you have difficulty focusing on the group conversation.

 You would not be human if you did not experience worry about daily events.
 You may worry about how to coordinate tomorrows schedule with your spouse and children, how you will manage leave from work in order to schedule that long overdue dentist appointment, or how you will have time to go to the grocery store or complete the yard work before the weekend is over.
 However, the worry thoughts spiral out of control, and you find yourself worrying about everything and anything.
 Anxiety develops due to worry, and it starts to impact appetite, sleep, mood, daily functioning, and life enjoyment.
 An estimated 31.1% of U.S. adults experience an anxiety disorder at some time in their lives.

 • When does normal worry and concern turn into Generalized Anxiety Disorder (GAD)?

 • What factors contribute to the development of GAD?